Robert Howe (Continental Army officer): Florida and political conflict 1777–1778

 Howe's style of command was quick to cause discontent, and on August 20, 1777, the South Carolina Assembly protested against Howe's right to command soldiers within the borders of South Carolina.
 He was nonetheless promoted to the rank of major general on October 20, 1777, the only North Carolinian to reach that rank in the Continental Army.
 Howe often deferred to the civil leadership of the various states that made up his command, often referring conflicts with state officials to the Continental Congress to resolve.
 Of particular note was an early conflict with Georgia's state government, which insisted that the governor of that state retain command of the state's militia during military engagements.
 When asked for an official opinion, Congress sided with Howe, who believed that command of the militia should be relinquished to him during such engagements.
-Complicating matters, however, was the fact that Congressional funding for military expenditures was given over to the states rather than the army officers, forcing Howe to rely on state governments for funding.
+Complicating matters, however, was that Congressional funding for military expenditures was given over to the states rather than the army officers, forcing Howe to rely on state governments for funding.

 In 1778, he was ordered to act on a plan developed by General Charles Lee to assault British West Florida – a plan that Howe disfavored.
 A previous expedition in 1777, in which Howe did not directly participate, had ended quickly in failure.
 Congress overrode Howe's concerns about the expedition and directed him to proceed in conjunction with Georgia's militia into Florida.
 The combined Army's progress into Florida was made slow by a lack of provisions and particularly by a lack of slaves who Howe requested be made available to build roads and perform pioneering functions for the march southward.

 On June 29, 1778, Howe captured Fort Tonyn on the St. Marys River, which forms a portion of the border between Georgia and Florida.
 Georgia Governor John Houstoun refused to give up command of his militia to the Continental Army general and declined to participate in Howe's council.
 To make matters worse, when South Carolina militia units arrived in Georgia under the command of Colonel Andrew Williamson, their commander also refused to allow Howe to command that state's militia units.
 Shortly after this minor incursion, the British received reinforcements and pressed toward Savannah.
 By July 14, 1778, Howe was forced to pull his units back north and returned to Charleston.
 The general received much of the blame for the expedition's failure, as Georgia officials were quick to cast aspersions on the Continental command, which was compounded by Congress' failure to understand Howe's inability to control the Georgia militia despite their prior determination of his command authority over militia units.